-With 20+ years in Financial Services, Kate has worked at a global software house (Ipreo), a UK bank (Lloyds Banking Group), a European bank (Deutsche Bank) and a US bank (Citigroup).
+With 20+ years in Financial Services, Kate is a transformational leader, and has worked at a global software house (Ipreo), a UK bank (Lloyds Banking Group), a European bank (Deutsche Bank) and a US bank (Citigroup).

-She has also worked across a range of roles and areas in the industry (Markets, Finance, Strategy, Technology, Operations and Innovation), while keeping a laser focus on simplification and the democratisation of understanding + access.
+Delivering positive impact and change across a range of roles and areas in the industry (Markets, Finance, Strategy, Technology, Operations and Innovation), she has kept a sharp focus on simplification and the democratisation of understanding + access.

 It was at Citi that she led the initial build out and subsequent success of the platform now known as CitiVelocity, as well as being a co-founder and board member of Trade Ideas Limited (TIL – an award-winning, vendor-neutral industry utility for electronic alpha capture.)

 Kate's current focus of creating partnerships and engaging with accelerators, incubators, start-ups and scales-ups, offers incredible access to founders, users, clients, fintechs, tech giants and other Financial Services brands.
 Combined with her naturally engaging energy and understanding, she is well-placed within the FS and Fintech ecosystem to manifest more magic.

 Having talked AND walked high value disruption delivery from identified challenge to ideation and execution, Kate currently engages with start-ups and scales-ups against known and near/distant future commercial challenges.